 Is a PhD for you?

-The Grand Union DTP hosted a webinar in December 2021 for anyone interested in pursuing a PhD in the Social Sciences, which included the opportunity for Q&A with the DTP Director.
-Please see below to watch the webinar recording or to access the presentation for download below, including answers to the most commonly asked questions:
+The Grand Union DTP hosted a webinar in December 2023 for anyone interested in pursuing a PhD in the Social Sciences, which included the opportunity for Q&A with the DTP Director and we will host this again in November or December 2024.
+Please see below to access the presentation for download below, including answers to the most commonly asked questions: